endo-do/Table-Class-Python/README.md

 ### Add Content:

-The functions 'add_row' and 'add_column' are used for adding rows and columns.
+- The functions 'add_row' and 'add_column' are used for adding rows and columns
-They both take 'index' and 'row'/'col' as arguments E.g. add_row(0, [1, 2, 3, 4]) would add a new row at position 0 with the values 1, 2, 3 and 4
+- They both take 'index' and 'row'/'col' as arguments
+- E.g. add_row(0, [1, 2, 3, 4]) would add a new row at position 0 with the values 1, 2, 3 and 4

 ### Remove Content: